prezohq/prezo-assignment-frontend/README.md

 We use Vue 3 and Typescript.
 But you can use whatever you are comfortable with.
 (Vue/React/something else)

-Do not use a dragging library.
-Please use the [HTML Drag and drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) OR you can implement it using mousedown/mouseup/mousemove event handlers.
+Please do not use a higher level library for drag and drop.
+You can use the [HTML Drag and drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) OR you can implement it using mousedown/mouseup/mousemove event handlers.

 ## Deliverables